bleunguts/bleunguts/portfolio2013.md

 _ **Methodology** _ **:** Agile

 _ **Description** _ **:** In house eCommerce FX low-latency real-time pricing and trading execution platform.
-The GUI subscribed to RMDS Reuters price ticks, calculates and publishes sales prices to external clients through ECN FIX channels (360T, FXALL,RTFX) and CA traders via RFQ or auto-trading configuration screen.
+The GUI subscribed to RMDS Reuters price ticks, calculates and publishes sales prices to external clients through ECN FIX channels (360T, FXALL,RTFX) and to CA traders via RFQ or auto-trading configuration screens.

 _ **Projects** _ **:**

 - Developed enhancements for FX Spot, FX Forwards, FX Swaps, Options (Vanilla Sales & Structured FX)
-- Implemented spread calculation based on traders and sales spread building forward points for corresponding asset classes (Forwards, Swaps, Options)
+- Implemented spread calculation based on traders' sales' spread, building forward points to price the corresponding asset classes (Forwards, Swaps, Options)
 - Streaming new RICS from RMDS to generate live price tick input feed into the eCommerce platform, Implemented conflation of dropped price ticks improving overall system resilience.
 - Support new QuickFix protocol ECN (360T, FXALL) for publishing prices to external downstream market interbank platforms
-- Cash Deal Request for Quote(RFQ) GUI development screen for traders to add their spreads in the FX pricing module
+- Developed Cash Deal Request for Quote(RFQ) GUI screen, allowing traders to add their spreads in the FX pricing module
-- Implemented with the team price and trader spreads stream aggregation push-based SOA design pattern, an extension to the existing price/spread tick pub sub model
+- Implemented price and trader spreads stream aggregation using a push-based SOA design pattern, extending the existing price/spread tick pub-sub pattern.
-- Conducted Root cause Analysis for trading losses which involved investigating price and order execution logs.
-Commonly related to latency and system latency tolerance limit, so isolated offending code, and utilized Redgate Performance Profiler to isolate limiting code.
-Presented and resolved performance designs to the price subscription and trade execution pipeline.
+- Conducted Root cause Analysis for trading losses, investigating price and order execution logs.
+Isolated offending code related to latency and system latency tolerance limits, used Redgate Performance Profiler to analyze performance degradation trends in code resulting to the trading loss impact.
+Presented and resolved performance designs in the price subscription and trade execution pipeline.

 # Trafigura